-Cellular networks provide the backbone for much of what we know and love, allowing us to access the internet, send snaps, and connect with friends.
-In addition to the personal benefits we’re all familiar with, cellular networks also serve a critical role in many Internet of Things applications.
+Cellular networks provide the backbone for much of what we know and love, allowing us to access the internet, get rides, connect with friends, shop, watch videos, and much more.
+In addition to the personal benefits we’re all familiar with, cellular networks also serve a critical and growing role in many Internet of Things applications.

 In some of my past posts, I’ve explored other connectivity technologies including WiFi, Bluetooth, and LPWANs.
 The reason we have so many options for connectivity is because IoT applications can differ drastically, meaning varying requirements.

 However, that’s not the full story when it comes to cellular.
 You’ve probably heard names like 2G, 3G, and 4G, but new cellular technologies like NB-IoT and LTE-M are aimed specifically at IoT applications.
-And 5G, too, might prove good for IoT.
+And 5G is likely to also prove beneficial for IoT, and transformative generally.

 When we call, send texts, or access the Internet through our mobile devices, we are sending signals wirelessly to nearby cell towers.
 These cell towers both receive our signals and send signals back down to us.
 The cell towers are parts of base stations, which have wired connections to other base stations and to the internet, helping to ferry information across distances greater than the coverage of the individual cell tower.